nqzero/permit-reflect/README.md

 # Permit Reflection

 utilities for working with java 9+ modules
-* `Permit.setAccessible` enables access without regard for modules
+* `Permit.setAccessible` enables access for a `Field` or `Method` without regard for modules
 * `Permit.godMode` opens all packages in all modules to all modules
+* `Permit.main` runs a specified class's main method in god mode. this should allow many java 8 programs to run with later versions of java
 * `Permit.build` is a fluent api for semi-typesafe access to unsafe